thejud/jx/README.md

     # combine with jq to extract from arbitrarily deep structures
-    curl https://dummyjson.com/products | jq '.products[]' | jx id price title
+    curl https://dummyjson.com/products | jq '.products[]' | jx id price title cat permissions | jq .permissions.users[] | jx id user

 ## INSTALLATION

-copy jx from the bin directory
+pip install jextract

+You can also simply copy the jextract.py binary from the src directory, as it has no dependencies.

 ## LIMITATIONS